cnjinhao/nana-handbook/Nana Handbook.md

 }
 ```

-This example also shows a basic structure of Nana's application.
+This example also shows the basic structure of a Nana's application.
 Prepare at least one form object, then call `exec()`.
-The `exec()` listens for a user input and dispatches the input to correspending modules for processing.
+The `exec()` listens for a user input and dispatches the input to the correspending modules for processing.

 ### EXAMPLE 3